This information explains what to do at home if you have or might have COVID-19.Back to top

 - Diarrhea (loose or watery bowel movements)

-You may start to notice these symptoms 2 to 14 days after you’re exposed to the virus.
+You may start to notice symptoms 2 to 14 days after you’re exposed to the virus.
 Your symptoms may last for 1 to 3 weeks.
 In general, people with cancer don’t have different symptoms than other people.

 Some people who have COVID-19 don’t have any symptoms (are asymptomatic).
 Even if you don’t have symptoms, you can still spread the virus to other people.